Scott Nagy: Biography

 Nagy played basketball collegiately at Delta State University, where he currently holds school records for most career games played and most assists in a career (549), season (234) and game (15).

 After graduation, Nagy became a graduate assistant at the University of Illinois for two seasons before taking a full-time assistant's job at South Dakota State, which he held for three years.
 After two seasons as an assistant at SIU Edwardsville, Nagy returned to South Dakota State to take over as head coach in May 1995.

 Nagy led the Jackrabbits to 20-win seasons during eight of his first nine years at the helm of the program at the Division II level.
 After the 2004 season, South Dakota State began the transition to Division I.

 The 2007–08 season was Nagy's first as a head coach in a Division I conference, as the Jackrabbits joined The Summit League on June 1, 2007.
 The Jackrabbits struggled early in The Summit League, finishing in 10th place their first year.
 However, under Nagy, SDSU steadily improved.

 In 2011–12, South Dakota State won the Summit League tournament championship, qualifying them for their first ever berth in the NCAA tournament.
 The Jackrabbits also won the conference tournament in 2013 earning back-to-back trips to the NCAA tournament.
 In 2014, the Jackrabbits received an invitation to the College Basketball Invitational tournament.
 In 2015, Nagy led the Jackrabbits to a regular season championship and an NIT berth after failing to win the conference tournament.
 SDSU won their first postseason game in the NIT, defeating No. 1 seed Colorado State before falling to Vanderbilt.
 In 2016, the Jackrabbits returned to the NCAA tournament by winning the regular season and conference tournament.
+He finished his 21-year career at South Dakota State with a 410–240 record.

 Following his success at South Dakota State, he was hired as head coach by Wright State on April 3, 2016.
-He finished his 21-year career at South Dakota State with a 410–240 record.
+The Raiders had a 167–92 overall record without a losing season and won the Horizon League championship twice in 2018 and 2022 during his eight-year tenure.
+Clint Sargent was promoted to succeed Nagy on March 28, 2024.

+Coinciding with Nagy's departure from Wright State was his appointment as head coach at Southern Illinois University Carbondale also on March 28.
+He replaced Bryan Mullins who was dismissed twenty days prior on March 8.

 Nagy coaches at least one game every season shoeless to support the charity Samaritan's Feet, which distributes shoes to those without worldwide.
 He has done so every year since the 2007–08 season.
 He was named the 2012 Barefoot Coach of the Year, an award given to coaches who support the Samaritan's Feet organization and help raise awareness about its cause.